Kevin Nash: Feuds with CM Punk and Triple H (2011–2012)

 On January 30, 2011, at the Royal Rumble, Nash, billed as Diesel for the first time since 1996, returned to the promotion, taking part in the Royal Rumble Match.
 He entered the match at number 32, but was eliminated by Wade Barrett.
 It was announced that he had signed a five-year WWE Legends contract.
 On April 2, Nash, along with Sean Waltman, was on hand to celebrate the induction of Shawn Michaels into the WWE Hall of Fame class of 2011.
 Triple H inducted Michaels, and after Michaels gave his speech, Nash and Waltman joined the two on stage to celebrate.

-Nash, no longer billed as Diesel, returned at SummerSlam in August, attacking CM Punk after he became WWE Champion, which allowed Alberto Del Rio to cash in his Money in the Bank briefcase and win the title, thus turning heel.
+Nash, no longer billed as Diesel, returned at SummerSlam on August 14, attacking CM Punk after he became WWE Champion, which allowed Alberto Del Rio to cash in his Money in the Bank briefcase and win the title, thus turning heel.
 The following night on Raw, Nash claimed Triple H, on-screen chief operating officer of WWE, had instructed him by text to attack the winner.
 Punk verbally berated Nash on the microphone, so Nash attacked him the next week.
 He also distracted Punk in a match, making him miss out on a championship match.
 Nash was signed to an on-screen contract the next week by John Laurinaitis and demanded a match against Punk.
 After Triple H booked himself in the match against Punk instead, Nash attacked them both at a contract signing and was fired on screen.
-At Night of Champions, Nash interfered in their match, alongside The Miz and R-Truth.
+At Night of Champions on September 18, Nash interfered in their match, alongside The Miz and R-Truth.
 Triple H then attacked Nash with a sledgehammer before winning the match.
-Nash returned at the following pay-per-view, Vengeance to help Miz and Truth defeat Punk and Triple H. After the match, he attacked Triple H with a Jackknife Powerbomb and attacked him again the following night with his sledgehammer, preventing him from receiving medical attention and taking him off television.
+Nash returned at Vengeance on October 23 to help The Miz and R-Truth defeat Punk and Triple H. After the match, he attacked Triple H with a Jackknife Powerbomb and attacked him again the following night with his sledgehammer, preventing him from receiving medical attention and taking him off television.
 The following Monday, on October 31, Laurinaitis again signed Nash to a new contract.
-He continued to appear on Raw, attacking Santino Marella with a Jackknife Powerbomb and cutting promos about how Triple H was more of a boss than a friend.
-On the December 5 episode of Raw, Nash competed in his first televised WWE match in eight years, defeating Santino Marella.
-Nash went on to face Triple H at TLC: Tables, Ladders and Chairs in a ladder match with a sledgehammer hanging above the ring which he lost by pinfall after a sledgehammer shot to the face, ending the feud in the process.
+He continued to appear on Raw SuperShow, attacking Santino Marella with a Jackknife Powerbomb and cutting promos about how Triple H was more of a boss than a friend.
+On the December 5 episode of Raw SuperShow, Nash competed in his first televised WWE match in eight years, defeating Santino Marella.
+Nash went on to face Triple H at TLC: Tables, Ladders and Chairs on December 18 in a ladder match with a sledgehammer hanging above the ring which he lost by pinfall after a sledgehammer shot to the face, ending the feud in the process.